 My option for the warm main dish seemed more Mediterranean: seafood in a tomato and garlic broth.
 Unfortunately, this dish didn’t taste good.
 They added some bad wine and too much water later on to reduce the acidity.
 When you are making broth ‘a la brodet’ style, it is crucial to use good wine, season it just right and add garlic more at the end.
 Despite this faux-pas, in general, the main dish station performed ok.

-With so many dishes on display, we almost forgot about the desserts.
-It is smart to have them tucked away in a separate room, so that guests don’t start the meal off with sugar.
+Mandarin Oriental Mosaic buffet is the largest buffet we have ever seen.
+Especially, when it comes to desserts.
+It is smart to have them tucked away in a separate room so that guests don’t start the meal off with sugar.
 Once we saw the chocolate fountain and all the cakes, we couldn’t believe our eyes.
 There was more than anyone with a sweet tooth could ever dream of: everything from light desserts to rich chocolate cake!

 Don’t feel like having cake?
 No problem!
 There were cookies, macaroons, ice cream, and bite-size sweet delicacies, anything, you name it!
 If we would have started with the sweets, we would probably have missed out on all the rest, that is how delicious they were, but that really would have been a crime.

-The first thing to remember are macaroons, which were perfect.
-They had the crunchy crust and a soft and tasty filling.
+The first thing to remember is macaroons, which were perfect.
+They had a crunchy crust and a soft and tasty filling.
 We then went for the beautiful cheesecake with a fresh raspberry on top.
 It was served individually on a small glass plate, and the raspberry added some freshness.
 We had fun cracking the caramel top of the creme brulée and we loved its creamy texture.

 The cake section was just insane, there were so many, from chocolate to the fruity ones.
 Sure thing, there were also nutty ones and we had a taste of pecan pie.
 We also went for the chocolate mousse cake in the shape of a flower and caramel dressing, which was a delightful combination of textures all the way to the toothsome pastry.